Communicating with us

 The University operates an Emergency Alert System (EAS) to provide warning to the campus community of immediate threats to life and health.
 This system is used to alert UC of such hazards as tornados, chemical spills, shootings, and other critical emergencies.

 The EAS consists of multiple channels, designed to reach as many people as possible.
 The primary channel is voice announcements over the campus wide fire alarm network.
 This provides an immediate message to everyone in the affected buildings.
 The secondary channel is text messaging to cellular phones.
 Students are asked to provide a cellular phone number when they register through One Stop, and employees are asked to do so when they update their directory information.
-While participation in the text messaging portion of the EAS is optional, the University strongly urges all students and employees to subscribe.
+The University strongly urges all students and employees to subscribe.
 The EAS also sends an email to all UC email subscribers.
 For emergencies with a longer term impact, the University home page (www.uc.edu) will change to an emergency information page, and the campus status voice mailbox (556-3333) will also be updated.